 If you are reading this, you are likely concerned about yourself or someone you love.
 Perhaps you are wondering where is the line between watching what you eat and having a full-blown eating disorder?
-And how do you know when you or someone you love needs help?
+And how do you know when you need help for an eating disorder?

 Maybe you have already recovered from an eating disorder but feel yourself sliding backward.
 Or you might be somewhere in between, struggling with food and trying to find your footing through the murky path towards recovery.
 What are normal struggles and how do you know when it is time to reach out for more support?